 Whenever possible, small businesses should strive to reduce inventory errors by using barcodes, QR codes, AI and RFID data to check items in and out.
 Handwritten inventories, which are often printed in tiny chicken scratch, turn employees and management alike cross-eyed while checking on items and supplies.

-Many businesses are resistant to use barcode or QR code technology because it seems “too techy”, but lots of these companies find that once they try out scanning, it’s not scary at all.
-Remember, functions like this were designed to be easy to use and offer lots of value to users like you.
+Many businesses are resistant to use barcode or QR code technology because it seems “too techy”, but lots of these companies find that once they try scanning, it’s not scary at all.
+Remember, functions like this were designed to be user-friendly for people like you.

-Ready to have your business (and your P&L!) changed by modern, intuitive inventory software?
+Ready to have your business changed by modern, intuitive inventory software?

 Try a free demo of Sortly today!

-Unlike other inventory tracking systems, you won’t need any lengthy sales visits or a 100-page guide to figure out Sortly Pro.
+Unlike other inventory tracking systems, you won’t need any lengthy sales visits or a 100-page guide to figure out Sortly.
 It’s built so you can have it up and running in minutes, all on your own.